 But these modifications aren’t just to make this mid-size hatchback appeal to a wider audience.
 It’s about making the drive behind the wheel as smooth as possible.
-Even though this car can nimbly accelerate when you put your foot down, driving the Nissan Leaf is designed to be a relaxing and fuss-free experience.
+Even though this car can nimbly accelerate when you put your foot down, driving the Nissan Leaf is a relaxing and fuss-free experience above all.

 There’s none of the stress of changing gears when you drive electric.
-But Nissan has gone one step further with its e-Pedal.
+But Nissan has gone one step further with its e-Pedal – available across all trim levels.
 This regenerative braking system helps to stretch out your battery range.
 But on a subtler level, it changes how you drive.

 Because instead of jumping straight onto the brake pedal to halt your speed, you reduce pressure on the accelerator pedal to slow down.
-So it shifts your mind-set about braking.
-And makes the Nissan Leaf a steadier and graceful drive.
+So it shifts your mindset about braking.
+And makes the Nissan Leaf a more steady and graceful drive.

-Inside the Nissan Leaf, comfort is the number one priority.
+Inside the Nissan Leaf N-Connecta, comfort is the number one priority.
 There are heated seats and a heated steering wheel.
-It’s roomy enough to seat five adults.
-And there’s privacy glass to give it an exclusive feel inside.
+The seats feature a more luxurious trim.
+And the Leaf is roomy enough for five adults.
+Plus, there’s privacy glass in the N-Connecta to give it an exclusive feel inside.

 The 8-inch touchscreen stands proud in the centre of the Leaf’s dashboard.
 This is your window into NissanConnect services.
 Use the NissanConnect app to send directions to your car.
 Or to charge your vehicle remotely.
 There’s also integration with Apple CarPlay and Android Auto.
 So you can listen to your messages while on your travels.
 Or put your favourite album on shuffle.